-7. Additional provisions relating to workplace
+9. Additional provisions relating to workplace

-- (1) For purposes of this regulation "vulnerable employee" means a pregnant employee, an employee who is a nursing mother, an employee with a pre-existing condition such as a heart disease, high blood pressure, respiratory problems, obesity, diabetes, tuberculosis or a condition which might compromise the immune system of the employee. - (1A) For the purposes of subregulation (1), an employee is considered to be a nursing mother when she is breastfeeding a child up to a maximum period of six months.
+- (1) For purposes of this regulation "vulnerable employee" means a pregnant employee, an employee who is a nursing mother, an employee with a pre-existing condition such as a heart disease, high blood pressure, respiratory problems, obesity, diabetes, tuberculosis or a condition which might compromise the immune system of the employee. - (2) For the purposes of subregulation (1), an employee is considered to be a nursing mother when she is breastfeeding a child up to a maximum period of six months. - (3) Heads of institutions are encouraged to allow vulnerable employees to work from home, subject to suitable arrangements between the employer and employee.